TuringLang/DynamicPPL.jl/docs/src/internals/transformations.md

 Here `log_s` is an unconstrained variable, and `s` is a constrained variable that is a deterministic function of `log_s`.

-But to ensure that we stay consistent with what the user expects, DynamicPPL.jl does not actually transform the model as above, but can instead makes use of transformed variables internally to achieve the same effect, when desired.
+But to ensure that we stay consistent with what the user expects, DynamicPPL.jl does not actually transform the model as above, but instead makes use of transformed variables internally to achieve the same effect, when desired.

 In the end, we'll end up with something that looks like this: